Ajou Ajou

-Ajou Ajou (born January 10, 2002) is a Canadian professional football wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Ajou Ajou (born January 10, 2002) is a Canadian professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
+He last played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football for the Clemson Tigers, South Florida Bulls, and Garden City Broncbusters.

 College career

 Ajou first played college football with the Clemson Tigers from 2020 to 2021, becoming the first Canadian to play for the team.
 He played in 22 games where he had eight catches for 114 yards and one touchdown.
 While wanting more playing time, Ajou transferred to the University of South Florida in 2022 to play for the Bulls.
 However, after recording two receptions for nine yards in the first game of the season, he suffered a sports hernia and sat out the rest of the season.
 After returning to health in 2023, he was denied a spot on the team, so he transferred to Garden City Community College to play for the Broncbusters.
 He then played in seven games where he had 17 catches for 186 yards and two touchdowns.
 Following the 2023 season, he declared for the CFL draft and NFL draft.